 As ECP’s Online Safety specialist, Luke delivers across the entire Online Safety portfolio.
 This includes regularly working with children from 3 to 18 delivering pupil awareness sessions, through to undertaking consultancy within education to senior leadership teams and lecturing at universities on the subject.

-Katrina has completed many other courses relevant to working with children, young people and professionals.
-She is a qualified trainer and assessor.
+Katrina has completed many other courses relevant to working with children, young people and professionals and is a qualified trainer and assessor.

-Lizzy’s professional roles have included physical education, sports coaching, playwork and youth work settings over the past 17 years, and has had a hands-on approach to many projects with children, young people and adults - of varying abilities.
+Over the past 17 years, Lizzy’s professional roles have included physical education, sports coaching, playwork and young work and she’s had a hands-on approach to many projects with children, young people and adults of varying abilities.

-Her extensive safeguarding, managerial and therapeutic qualifications include an MSc in Youth Participation, and more recently she has added a teaching qualification to her resume.
+Her extensive safeguarding, managerial and therapeutic qualifications include an MSc in Youth Participation and more recently, she has added a teaching qualification to her resume.

-Jennifer prides herself in her ability to adhere to and facilitate Best Practice, and is passionate about Safeguarding Adults at Risk and children, with 15 years experience in developing policies and procedures and designing and delivering bespoke training packages.
+Jennifer prides herself in her ability to adhere to and facilitate best practice and is passionate about safeguarding Adults at Risk and children, with 15 years’ experience in developing policies and procedures and designing and delivering bespoke training packages.

 Linda is a highly experienced social work practitioner and senior manager with a strong operational and strategic understanding of safeguarding children and young people and of risk management.